-The core curriculum is composed of 3 compulsery courses and a selection of usually 3 courses from a list of electives that allow different degrees of specialization.
+The core curriculum is composed of compulsory courses and a selection of elective courses that allow different degrees of specialization.
 Both the compulsory courses and many of the electives contain distinct ‘EU law in action elements’, that allow students to experience the law in an interactive form.

 The 6 EC for Legal English do not count for the 60 mandatory EC's of this master, but are extracurricular.